-As we near the season of Primary 1 registration at the end of June, parents with children entering primary school next year are starting to feel the heat.
+As we are currently in the thick of the Primary 1 registration season that happens every year at the end of June, parents with children entering primary school next year are starting to feel the heat.
 A hot topic of conversation often revolves around debating which the best and most popular primary schools are.

 One very important factor to bear in mind in order to get ahead in this race is where you live.